temporalio/edu-interacting-with-workflows-java-code/samples/custom-search-attributes/README.md

 ## Part D: Running Your Workflow

 1. In one terminal, run `mvn exec:java -Dexec.mainClass='customsearchattributes.PizzaWorker` to start the Worker.
 1. In another terminal and run `mvn exec:java -Dexec.mainClass='customsearchattributes.Starter'` to initiate execution of the Workflow.
 Now, try your query to retrieve the results.
+If you don't immediately see the correct result, wait a few seconds and try again.
+Recall that it is possible to send a query before the updated Search Attribute has been recorded.

 ## Part E: Querying Workflows by Search Attributes